rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 aws_secret_access_key =  [SECRET]
 ~~~

-You will need an IAM role assigned to this user or containing group that has adequate permissions to IAM, EB, EC2, S3 etc...
-Since this is my playground account I used a wide open admin policy:
+You need either an IAM role assigned to this user or a containing group that assigned to this user or containing group that has adequate permissions to IAM, EB, EC2, S3 etc...
+Since this is my playground account, I used a wide open admin policy:

 ~~~
 {